-In Geraldine by 2048 the over 65s will represent 40% of the resident population.
+In Geraldine by 2043 the over 65s will represent 40% of the resident population.
 This places pressure on housing developments which accommodates those people in their changing life stages without pushing them away from their communities; in part this can be achieved through recognising that housing for older people can require higher densities than typical residential development, in order to be affordable, and where required enable efficient provision of assisted living and care services.
-The previous dwelling construction average of 12 households per annum (1994 - 2013) will decrease (Figure 10).
+The previous dwelling construction average of 12 households per annum (1994 - 2013) decreases to an average demand of 5 households per annum to 2043 (Figure 10).

 For Pleasant Point there is an increase in the over 65s, as well as a modest increase in demand to accommodate families.
 That is, the demand will be for a higher proportion of one or two bedroom homes, and four bedroom homes.
-The previous dwelling construction average of 3 households per annum (1994 - 2013) remains consistent to 2048 (Figure 11).
+The previous dwelling construction average of 3 households per annum (1994 - 2013) increases to an average demand of 8 households per annum to 2043 (Figure 11).